BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Bodyguard, Woodland Creature.

-King's Guard — *Defending their king, the Palace Guard fight all the harder.*
+King's Guard â€” *Defending their king, the Palace Guard fight all the harder.*

 Whilst within 3" of Thranduil, King of the Woodland Realm, this model receives a bonus of +1 to their Fight value.